ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

   * Cloud-based files have Recycle bin and Restore options
   * Exchange Online has a recover deleted items from server option
   * Retention policies will be created that ensure that 3 months of data is retained for Office 365 services
-  * Workstation configuration is stored in Intune
+  * Workstation configuration is stored in Intune, and Standard Operating Environments (SOEs) are to be used
   * SOPs provided for administrators

 #### Residual likelihood